Keysight/bpsve/google-cloud-platform/Deployment/CloudShell/README.md

 ### 2. `GCP_VPC_Network_Peering_Cleanup_Bash_Script.bash`

 **Purpose:**
-Automates the deletion of existing VPC Network Peering connections.
+Automates the deletion of existing VPC Network Peering connections that you might have created with the above script (see section 1)

 **Key Features:**
 - Prompts the user for the same input parameters used during deployment.